-As a helpful rule of thumb, try to keep the contrast between your trousers and your socks at about the same level as the contrast between the trousers and the shirt, up at your waistband.
+As a helpful rule of thumb, try to keep the contrast between your trousers and your dress socks at about the same level as the contrast between the trousers and the shirt, up at your waistband.
 That way viewers are seeing the same basic visual impression all the way up your body.

 The final step in wearing colorful socks?
 Having a couple to choose from that work well with multiple outfits!